lionslair/laradock-local/README.md

 # Customised laradock

-This repository is a customised fork of [https://github.com/laradock/laradock](https://github.com/laradock/laradock)
+This repository is a customised fork of [https://github.com/laradock/laradock](https://github.com/laradock/laradock) with all personal configurations made for projects I work on.

-Most of the notes here have been worked out from the laradocs documentation. [https://laradock.io/getting-started/#requirements](https://laradock.io/getting-started/#requirements)
+Most of the notes here have been worked out from the official laradock documentation. [https://laradock.io/getting-started/#requirements](https://laradock.io/getting-started/#requirements)

 ## Track changes

-In I will keep this up to date with the main laradock branch.
-However you should track your own changes on a fork of this repo.
+I keep this fork up to date with the main laradock branch.
+How ever you should track your own changes on a fork of this repo.

 [https://dev.to/jeremy/how-to-sync-your-fork-with-the-parent-repository-3ok1](https://dev.to/jeremy/how-to-sync-your-fork-with-the-parent-repository-3ok1)